ammar-tanwar/bloglearnbay/posts/successful-data-scientist-without-a-tech-degree-yes-it-is-possible.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/dsc-1.jpg" style="width:100%" class="img" alt="An image portrays a recruiter conducting an interview with two data science aspirants after completing a data science course."/>

-<span style="color:blue; font-weight:bold; font-size:28px">You Can Still Become A Data Scientist Without Any Tech Degree</span>
+<span style=" font-weight:bold; font-size:28px">You Can Still Become A Data Scientist Without Any Tech Degree</span>

 Technology keeps evolving with discoveries every day.
 In recent years many interesting jobs have been created with high-paying salaries, and a <a href="https://blog.learnbay.co/different-job-roles-after-a-data-science-course" target="_blank">data science job</a> is one of them.
 But being a non-stem degree holder, you might lose hope of a successful data science career.
 The first question that comes to mind is can I become a _data scientist without a degree?_ Well, there is good news for you.
 It's nothing but a myth.
 No degree is irrelevant to becoming a demanding data science pro.
 You can surely become a successful **data scientist without a tech degree** or you can become a data scientist without a stem degree.